QuarkChain/pm/L2/hardfork_devnet_test.md

     git checkout devnet
     ```
   - Update configuration files:
       - Modify `./chainList.toml` and `./chainList.json` based on your deployment specifics.
+(Optional: These two files don’t need to be modified if you’re only testing on the devnet.
+However, they must be updated when submitting a PR to the upstream repository.)
       - Edit `./superchain/configs/sepolia/qkc.toml`
           - Set `l2_blob_time` and `soul_gas_token_time` accordingly
           - Update values in `genesis.l1`, `genesis.l2` and `genesis.system_config`